josephruocco/josephruocco.github.io/_posts/2020-01-02-meditation.md

 ---
-title: The Keys to A Pain Free Life With Meditation, Including the B.U.D.D.H.A.
-Meditation Routine
+title: The Keys to A Pain Free Life With Meditation
 permalink: /meditation/
 image: /assets/wilsan-u-aiUIs74ejx8-unsplash.jpg
 layout: post